mdf-git/zeek/src/fuzzers/README.rst

 pcap-based Corpus
 `````````````````

-A corpus can also be generated from representative pcp files using the
+A corpus can also be generated from representative pcap files using the
 ``pcap-to-pkt`` application from pcap_simplify_.
 The fuzzers only handle a
 single connection at a time, so pcap files with multiple connections will
 need to be split using ``PcapSplitter`` from PcapPlusPlus_ or something